Mollington Civil Parish Council

 The Green - Mollington.
 Proposed Development on the Former Golf Course, Mollington.
 20/03019/FUL

-Updated: Harworths the developers have lodged an appeal.
-Appeal status: Waiting decision.
-You can view progress the CW&C website, under planning applications.
+Updated: Harworths, the developers have won their appeal.
+Appeal status: Approved.
+You can view details on the CW&C website, under planning applications.

 HYNET